LoopKit/loopdocs/docs/faqs/glossary.md

 **PR**: Pull Request - a formal method to request changes to a repository

-**Pre-Meal Range**: modify the correction range for up to one-hour by tapping on an icon in the toolbar
+**Pre-Meal Range**: modify the correction range for up to one hour by tapping on an icon in the toolbar

 **Provisioning Profile**: associates your app with your Developer ID and limits app lifetime to 1 year (paid) or 1 week (free)